nsaylan/Cohort-19/devops/README.md

 ## Naming Convention for Folders

-- Use lower case letters to name the folders.
+- Use lowercase letters to name the folders.

-- The name of the folder should give detailed info about it's contents such as date/session, instructor and title:
+- The name of the folder should give detailed info about its contents, such as date/session, instructor, and title:

     - 2020-06-30-victor-using-package-manager